sargalias/old-personal-website/posts/Security/How to learn web application security/How to learn web application security.md

 I love [Frontend Masters](https://frontendmasters.com/).
 I find their courses to be the best introductions to topics.
 The web security course with Mike North is no different.

 It's a really good introduction to web security for front end developers.
 It tackles very important issues.
-I would only suggest skipping this if you don't do front end web development at all.
+I would only suggest skipping this course if you don't do front end web development at all.

-It's only a few hours long, so it can be completed quite quickly.
+It's only a few hours long, so it won't take very long to complete.

 **2. [The basics of web application security by Martin Fowler](https://martinfowler.com/articles/web-security-basics.html).**